 Make Technology Feel Used

-Cyberpunk isn't about shiny new tech.
-It's about old tech that barely works, held together with duct tape and desperation.
+Cyberpunk isn't about shiny new tech, sure the rich have shiny new tech, but for most people it's about old tech that barely works, held together with duct tape and desperation.

 Let the World Shape Your Characters